Qikiqtania: Description

 Qikiqtania had strong jaws that would have allowed it to securely bite and hold prey.
 It had a row of teeth and fangs inside its mouth, and it would have drawn food into its mouth using suction.

 CT scans of the rock containing the fin revealed a complete limb inside.
 These scans allowed the describing authors to better understand and interpret the fossil material.
 The fin bones of Qikiqtania were not sturdy enough to support its body on land, so it would have lived entirely in the water.
 Its humerus does not show any indication of the well-developed muscle-attachment points seen in related semi-subaerial taxa.
 This is in contrast to Tiktaalik, which would have been able to prop itself up in shallow water or on land and use its limbs for support.

 The preserved scales are rhomboid in shape, generally similar to those of other finned elpistostegalians.
 Preserved scales have been found from the trunk, including the dorsal midline and flank, the pectoral fin, and the lateral line series.
 Analysis of the scales revealed sensory canals that would have permitted the animal to detect the flow of water around its body.

 The holotype individual would have had a total body length of around 75 cm, which is smaller than most elpistostegalians.

 Classification

 Qikiqtania represents an elpistostegalian closely related to limbed tetrapods.
 In all phylogenetic analyses, it was recovered as crownward to Panderichthys.
 The cladogram below displays the results of the phylogenetic analyses by Stewart et al. (2022):

+A 2024 phylogeny placed Qikiqtania immediately crownward to Tiktaalik, followed by Elginerpeton and Elpistostege.